vengi-voxel/vengi/docs/voxconvert/Examples.md

 `./vengi-voxconvert --script splitobject --input infile.vox --output outfile.vox`

-## Voxelize an obj, gltf, ply or stl file
+## Voxelize a obj, gltf, ply, fbx, stl or any supported mesh file

 Voxelize an obj and save as magicavoxel (including colors):